ultimatecoder/ultimatecoder.github.io/_posts/2017-07-21-pydelhi-conf-2017-a-beautiful-conference-happend-at-new-delhi-india.md

 The dev sprints were happening parallel with the conference.
 [Mr.Pillai][mr_anand] was representing
 [Junction](https://github.com/pythonindia/junction).
-I decided to test few issues of [CPython][cpython], but didn’t do much.
-There were a bunch of people hacking but didn’t found anything interesting.
-The quality of chairs were such a impressive that I have decided to buy the same for my home office.
+I decided to test few issues of [CPython][cpython] but didn’t do much.
+There were a bunch of people hacking but didn’t find anything interesting.
+The quality of chairs was such an impressive that I have decided to buy the same for my home office.